molgenis/Graph2VR/README.md

 # Graph2VR

-Graph2VR is an application to Visualize Graphs (SPARQL) as 3D Graphs in Virtual Reality.
+Graph2VR is a PhD project, a prototype for a VR application to Visualize Graphs (SPARQL) as 3D Graphs in Virtual Reality.
 The idea is to explore, analyze, and interact with the data in the graph using gesture control.

 Graph2VR has been built in Unity and is able to connect to a SPARQL endpoint using [dotNetRDF](https://dotnetrdf.org/).